math4tots-misc/xc/README.md

     can mutate e.g. List or Map.
 This is similar to workarounds in Python 2.x when you have nested functions and want to mutate surrounding scope.

+  * 'repr' and 'str' and arithmetic operators are the only cases where polymorphism is handled without methods (and even so, only for primitive types).
+All other forms of polymorphisms should rely on method calls.
+    This is because builtin types don't support methods in C++.
+    In Java, I'll just wrap even primitive types in objects everywhere.

 ## TODO

   * Prioritize these TODOs.